Lesser racket-tailed drongo: Description

-The drongo is about 25–27·5 cm long, excluding outermost tail feathers (c.
-30–40 cm to end of tail); average weight of males is between 39–49 grams while females are between 35·5–44 grams.
+The drongo is about 25–27.5 cm long, excluding outermost tail feathers (c.
+30–40 cm to end of tail); average weight of males is between 39–49 grams while females are between 35.5–44 grams.
 Its feathers are black with a bluish metallic gloss.
-The end of its tail has long shafts more than 50 cm.
+The ends of its tail have long shafts more than 50 cm.

-It can be confused with the greater racket-tailed drongo, but the latter doesn't have a crest on head and its tail is square cut.
+It can be confused with the greater racket-tailed drongo, but the former doesn't have a crest on its head and its tail is square cut.

 Taxonomy

 There are 4 recognised subspecies of lesser racket-tailed drongo: